RangerNationXBL/Portfolio/notes.md

 2. Regression problems use a similar concept as classification problem, but in this case, the average k nearest neighbors is taken to make the prediction about a classification.
 The main distinction here is that classification is used for discrete values, whereas regression is used with continuious ones.

+#### Decision Tree

+Decision tree is a classifier of data,

+1. Equations:
+   1. Information Gain = Entropy(parent) - [weighted average] * entropy(children)
+        1. measures the level of impurity in a group of examples
+        2. Entropy is a common way to measure the impurities in a provided group.
+    2. Entropy =
+    3. classification =